 The National Highway Traffic Safety Administration reports 5,000 people are killed in pedestrian accidents each year and another 60,000 are injured.
-Florida reported 466 fatal pedestrian accidents in 2009, only California (563) reported more pedestrian deaths.
+Florida reports an average annual average of 500 fatal pedestrian accidents, only California (563) reports more pedestrian deaths each year.

 At Associates and Bruce L. Scheiner, Attorneys for the Injured, we understand the medical and legal challenges that frequently arise after a pedestrian accident.
 Very serious injuries – including traumatic brain injuries and spinal cord injuries – can require extensive medical care, rehabilitation and long-term treatment.

 Sometimes, the at-fault driver’s insurance coverage is not adequate enough to provide meaningful compensation to a family dealing with medical bills and lost wages.
 And, in a significant number of cases, a driver may not have even stopped after an accident, leaving a family struggling to find answers and the resources necessary to seek recovery.

 - Drivers are required to yield to pedestrians – in most cases, this is true regardless of whether they are in a marked crossing lane.

 - Be aware of your visibility, especially at night.
 Carry a flashlight and wear bright colored or reflective clothing.

 - Be especially mindful at intersections.
 Drivers turning into a pedestrian’s path are a leading cause of serious and fatal pedestrian accidents.